 The role of information systems is strategic in a society where information is expected to be produced, co-produced, remediated, consumed, and seamlessly shared across an infinite amount of connected environments.
 From sensors to ambient devices, from smartphones to autonomous cars, information systems are ubiquitous and so commonplace that they have become somewhat invisible.
 When shopping, traveling, paying taxes or exercising our rights, we always rely on some digital infrastructure to smoothly and successfully support our actions.

-The programme addresses the new challenges and opportunities of a world seamlessly blending digital and physical and provides the theoretical and practical tools to understand and manage innovation and renewal through an information architecture approach to socio-technical change.
+This programme addresses the new challenges and opportunities of a world seamlessly blending the digital and the physical, and provides the theoretical and practical tools to understand and manage innovation and renewal through an information-based approach to socio-technical change.

 All courses are given in English.
 The programme is open to students from around the world, and courses have a diverse international participation of students.
 This international atmosphere contributes to a broad perspective of the issues discussed in class.

 The elective semester of the second year offers plenty of options to specialise your degree.
 Either by studying abroad at one of JIBS’ recommended partner schools, or by taking elective courses of your choice at JIBS, which also allows you to do an internship in another country.

 2 years, 120 credits.
 Master of Science with a major in Informatics.

 After successfully completing the programme, students will have acquired good analytical skills and the ability to think strategically in terms of both business and technology and be qualified to work in local or international companies as IT managers, chief information officers or as a researcher.

 The programme also prepares students for doctoral studies.

 Digital Innovation 7.5 credits

 Theory and Practice of Socio-technical Systems 7.5 credits